Finks Motorcycle Club: Perth chapter

-The Perth chapter of the Finks were formed after Troy Mercanti was expelled from the Coffin Cheaters and joined his friend and South Australian Fink member Frank Condo in forming the Perth chapter in 2008.
+The Perth chapter of the Finks was formed after Troy Mercanti was expelled from the Coffin Cheaters and joined his friend and South Australian Fink member Frank Condo in forming the Perth chapter in 2008.
 Other eastern states members came to Perth to start the chapter, but over time all, including Condo, either left the club or returned to their original states.
 The commencement of the Perth chapter caused friction between the Finks and the Coffin Cheaters Perth.

 The Perth Finks clubhouse has been frozen under the proceeds of crime after Mercanti's then partner Tammy Kingdon was convicted by a District Court jury in November 2010 of four counts of stealing and one count of property laundering.
 Kingdon funnelled money from a Coffin Cheaters trust fund set up for the daughters of Marc Chabriere, who was a Coffin Cheaters member murdered during the 1998 bikie war between the Coffin Cheaters and the Club Deroes.
 The stolen money from the fund was used to purchase the Finks clubhouse.

 During the Motorplex brawl Fink member Stephen Wallace had three fingers severed.
-Finks members Clovis Chikonga, Troy Smith, Stephen Laurence Silvestro, Tristan Roger Allbeury, and Stephen Wallace were all imprisoned for two years despite pleas from their lawyer that Allbeury had bipolar disorder, ADHD and suffered post-traumatic stress.
+Finks members Clovis Chikonga, Troy Smith, Stephen Laurence Silvestro, Tristan Roger Allbeury, and Stephen Wallace were all imprisoned for two years despite pleas from their lawyer that Allbeury had bipolar disorder, ADHD and suffered post traumatic stresses.

 Wallace is the long-term boyfriend of fellow convicted heroin trafficker Holly Deane-Johns, who served time in WA before arrest in Thailand in 2000 for trying to mail 10.4 grams of heroin to Perth.
 She was jailed in 2003 for 31 years before her prisoner transfer deal in 2007.

 Allbeury is currently held on remand after being charged by Gang Crime Squad Detectives with Attempting to Pervert the Course of Justice.
 Allbeury is also charged with Grievous Bodily Harm over a prison assault that broke a fellow inmates jaw.
 In September 2012, whilst in prison, Allbeury was found with a smart phone and cannabis in his cell.

 Mercanti was arrested in January 2012 by the Gang Crime Squad and jailed in March 2013 for 6 years and 10 months after pleading guilty late in his trial to domestic violence charges against his former partner Tammy Kingdon.
 Increasing drug and alcohol use were blamed for the 15 years of abuse.

 In October 2013 the Perth Finks were patched over by the Mongols MC and Rock Machine.